BenedicteColnet/messenger2book/README.md

 +-- stickers_used

 Note the name of the folder with the messages you are interested in.
 Typically it can contain gifs, photos, videos, audio and one - or several (😉) - `json` files.
 It contains the messages in questions.
-Please, don't touch anything from this folder, and just keep note off the name of the folder and the path.
+Please, don't touch anything from this folder, and just keep note of the name of the folder and the path.

 ## Telegram